-It is responsible for creating millions of jobs, reducing the costs and enhancing the availability of food.
-It also acts as a security measure for the future of farmers, families and rural communities.
+It is responsible for creating millions of jobs, reducing costs, and enhancing the availability of food.
+It also acts as a security measure for the future of farmers, families, and rural communities.
 The last Farm Bill expired on 1st October 2018.
-The bill was introduced earlier this year by McConnell (R-KY) with Ron Wyden (D-OR), Jeff Merkley (D-OR) and Sens.
+The bill was introduced earlier this year by McConnell (R-KY) with Ron Wyden (D-OR), Jeff Merkley (D-OR), and Sens.
 Rand Paul (R-KY).

 The problem will arise only if the particular crop contains more than 0.3% THC.
 The main architects behind hemp legalization are Senate majority leader Mitch McConnell, and Oregon Democratic Senators Ron Wyden and Jeff Merkley.
 McConnell even used a pen made of hemp to sign the bill.
 Look at his tweet below.

 He is right that farm income is down and growers are struggling.
 We also believe that industrial hemp holds hope for a secured future of agriculture in the US.
 The cultivation of hemp will be supervised and controlled by the USDA and state departments of agriculture once President Trump signs on it.
 Moreover, hemp farmers are now open to participate in programs and get help and subsidies regarding crop insurance, banking, and water rights.